eed3si9n/eed3si9n.com/content/posts/fast-scala3-parsing-with-tree-sitter.md

 <iframe src="https://types.pl/@eed3si9n/109508264904537444/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400px" allowfullscreen="allowfullscreen"></iframe>

-When I tried this out on Tuesday, the highlighting for Scala 3's new [optional brace syntax][indentation] was pretty bad.
-As mentioned, Tree-sitter own its own is unaware of specific programming languages, but there is a separate repo called [tree-sitter/tree-sitter-scala][tree-sitter-scala] that's maintaining the Tree-sitter grammar for Scala, and that seems to not support the new syntax introduced by Scala 3 yet.
+When I tried this out last Tuesday, the highlighting for Scala 3's new [optional brace syntax][indentation] was pretty bad.
+As mentioned, Tree-sitter on its own is unaware of specific programming languages, but there is a separate repo called [tree-sitter/tree-sitter-scala][tree-sitter-scala] that's maintaining the Tree-sitter grammar for Scala, and that seems to not support the new syntax introduced by Scala 3 yet.

-Once Tree-sitter can process Scala 3 code, it provides much richer constructs (also known as scopes) of the language, that we can create better syntax highlighting, and other features beyond highlighting using the parsed syntax tree.
+Once Tree-sitter can process Scala 3 code, it provides much richer annotation (also known as scopes) of the language, that we can create better syntax highlighting, and other features beyond highlighting using the parsed syntax tree.
 While this might be a pinacle of the law of triviality -- color of paint to put on the bikeshed -- as a Scala 3 enthusiast on a winter vacation, I felt like this yacc was calling for me.

 ## conversion from EBNF